verklegarden/schnorr-on-evm/EIP.md

 ## Serialization

-The Schnorr signatures are encoded as `(signatures, commitment)` leading to 32+20=52 bytes length.
+The Schnorr signatures are encoded as `(signatures, commitment)` leading to `32 + 20 = 52` bytes length.

+This is not a word boundary.
+Should have prefix byte?

+> NOTE
+>
+> The verification process needs the signer's (may be aggregated) public key.
+It could come from storage, calldata... whatever.
+>
-Note that verification also needs the public key.
-Encoding SHOULD be via SEC.
-Both, uncompressed (65 bytes) and compressed (33 bytes) can be used.
+> The encoding SHOULD generally be via SEC's uncompressed (65 bytes) or compressed (33 bytes) standard.

-For reference, see `crysol`.
+For both encoding `crysol` has an implementation.
+TODO: Make benchmarks.

 <!--- References --->